 - “Working Out” with mommy or daddy each day

 For this age group, it would be helpful to add some rewards for accomplishing their goals.
-Maybe after eating their vegetables for a month they get to go to the ice cream store.
+For e.g. after eating their vegetables for a month, the kids get to go to the ice cream store.

 These will work for kids who are in school and are used to some sort of daily structure.
-Make sure to use them as a basis and alter them for what works best.
+Encourage them to create their own goals.
+Furthermore, make sure to use them as a basis and alter them for what works best.

 - Make their bed daily